-Afterwards there was an enormous amount of interest in the Facebook groups and forums about a particular issue: keyword cannibalization.
+Afterwards, there was an enormous amount of interest in the Facebook groups and Twitter about a particular issue: keyword cannibalization.

 What is keyword cannibalization?
 Also known as topic duplication, its when you have two pages on your website competing for the same keywords, and as a result, these pages find difficulty ranking.

 Why did this topic become so popular?

 Google really turned up the volume on this in 2017 and talked about it blatantly in 2019.

-Now, that said, there’s also a lot of controversy over this topic as with many things right now in SEO (LSI much?).
+Now, that said, there’s also a lot of controversy over this topic as with many things right now in search engine optimization (LSI much?).